What Is Logistics and Supply Chain Management? [+ Key Differences Explained]

 What Is Supply Chain Management?

-Supply chain managers coordinate across various functions and companies to ensure that the finished product reaches the customer and fulfills their expectations in terms of quality, cost, and timeliness.
+Supply chain managers work across multiple functions and organizations to ensure that products are produced, moved, and delivered as expected in terms of quality, cost, and timing.

 Think of it this way: logistics is like the machinery that moves parts within a factory, while supply chain management oversees the entire production line from sourcing raw materials to delivering the finished product to the consumer.